AndreaEnia/ML4AstroBo/README.md

 # ML4AstroBo
-Slides, notebooks and data for the Machine Learning Course for PhD Students at Bologna University, Spring 2023.
+Slides and data for the Machine Learning Course for Astrophysics PhD at Bologna University, Spring 2023.